 • Transavia offers flights from Amsterdam, Lyon & Paris to Agadir

-• Ryanair flies directly from Stuttgart to Marrakech
+• Vueling flies from Spain to Agadir

 The main roads are in a good condition and driving in Morocco is safe.
 It can sometimes be a little chaotic and rules ignored, which requires your full attention and having to look out for everybody/everything.
 We recommend you drive during daylight and avoid remote roads after sunset due to pedestrians walking on the road at night and motorcyclists driving without light, which can be dangerous.
 There are speed controls during the day, especially on the motorway.

 The area between Agadir and Essaouira offers ideal temperatures throughout the whole year.
 During winter the days are pleasantly warm however the mornings and evenings can be chilly.
 During summer there is a constant soft breeze from the sea cooling the air and making the heat enjoyable.